 As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matters that are required to be reported under Government Auditing Standards and which is described in the schedule of findings and responses as item 2021-002.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-City's Response to Findings
+City's Response to Finding

-The City's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
-The City's responses were not subjected to the auditing procedures applied in the audit of financial statements and, accordingly, we express no opinion on them.
+The City's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
+The City's response was not subjected to the auditing procedures applied in the audit of financial statements and, accordingly, we express no opinion on the response.